Lissy93/awesome-privacy/README.md

 **[OpenSense](https://opnsense.org)** <br>(hardware)  | Enterprise firewall and router for protecting networks, built on the FreeBSD system

 #### Word of Warning
 There are different [types](https://www.networkstraining.com/different-types-of-firewalls) of firewalls, that are used in different circumstances.
 This does not omit the need to configure your operating systems defences.
-Follow these instructions to enable your firewall in [Windows](https://support.microsoft.com/en-us/help/4028544/windows-10-turn-windows-defender-firewall-on-or-off), [Mac OS](https://support.apple.com/en-us/HT201642), [Ubuntu](https://wiki.ubuntu.com/UncomplicatedFirewall) and other [Linux ditros](https://www.tecmint.com/start-stop-disable-enable-firewalld-iptables-firewall).
+Follow these instructions to enable your firewall in [Windows](https://support.microsoft.com/en-us/help/4028544/windows-10-turn-windows-defender-firewall-on-or-off), [Mac OS](https://support.apple.com/en-us/HT201642), [Ubuntu](https://wiki.ubuntu.com/UncomplicatedFirewall) and other [Linux distros](https://www.tecmint.com/start-stop-disable-enable-firewalld-iptables-firewall).
 Even when properly configured, having a firewall enabled does not guarantee bad network traffic can not get through and especially during boot if you don't have root privileges.

 ## Ad Blockers

 There are a few different ways to block ads - browser-based ad-blockers, router-based / device blockers or VPN ad-blockers.
 Typically they work by taking a maintained list of hosts, and filtering each domain/ IP through it.
-Some also have other methods to detect certain content based on pattern mathcing
+Some also have other methods to detect certain content based on pattern matching

 | Provider | Description |
 | --- | --- |